seekasra/seekasra.github.io/content/authors/admin/_index.md

 ## About Me

-I am an educator and researcher specialising in sustainable edge computing, with a particular focus on energy optimisation.
+I am an academic and researcher specialising in sustainable edge computing, with a particular focus on energy optimisation.
 In my role as Associate Head of Department and Lecturer in Digital Analytics, I actively contribute to the academic discourse on green computing and resource management, collaborating with the Smart Internet Technologies research group and the Cognitive Systems Research Centre.
 Additionally, I mentor students and emerging scholars in the field, supporting their development of innovative solutions in sustainable edge computing.